 Structured data is used to mark up the various different items on a website like products, videos, events and more.
 Recipes are also a common schema topic.
 You can use Google search for developers or schema.org to find out more about what type of structured data there is available.

 On websites there are two types of structured data, RDFa and JSON-LD.
 It is highly recommended to use JSON-LD.
-This is recommended by Google and other developers.
+This is recommended by Google and other developers and is an important part of your SEO set up.

 Adding Schema Tags To Your Shopify Store Manually